Prgnization/game-off-2012/README.md

 ##  How to Play
 * Below the game frame there is a text field where you can type a message.
 Click "Post" to say this message in game.
 * You will accrue points as you post.
 * To place an item in the game world, click on the item type you want in the pallet section.
 This will select an item type.
+It should appear with a red border around it.
- Once you have selected the item, hit ENTER to place the item.
+* Once you have selected the item, hit ENTER to place the item.
 * Gravity will move items to the ground, or to the top of an item below it.
 * The Avatars in the channel will stand in front of items built.
 * Dolly as well as cats will move around across the area in front of most items.